NGCP/GCS/docs/communications/introduction.rst

 Acknowledging
 -------------

-The protocol ensures that all messages are acknowledged (except `acknowledgement messages <messages/other-messages.html#acknowledgement-message>`_ and `bad messages <messages/other-messages.html#bad-message>`_).
+The protocol ensures that all messages are acknowledged (except `acknowledgement messages`_ and `bad messages`_).
 To let this happen, the vehicle must acknowledge each message that it receives by sending an acknowledgement message back.
 With this, both vehicles receive a message and know that the other is connected.

 If the vehicle does not acknowledge, or the other vehicle doesn't receive the acknowledgement message, the other vehicle that sent the message will not know whether or not the vehicle received the message.
 In this case, the other vehicle should continue to send the message to the vehicle and await the acknowledgement message.
 The protocol defines that the vehicle should only send messages once every **10 seconds** to not clog up the other vehicle's system.
 If connection continues to fail for **20 seconds**, then the vehicles will disconnect from each other.

 For the vehicle that is receiving, it should acknowledge every message (except the messages listed above).
 There can be a possiblity that the other vehicle did not receive the acknowledgement (hence it will continue to send messages), so the vehicle should always acknowledge incoming messages, even if they are repeated messages.

-Understand that this does not only apply for vehicles to vehicles, but also vehicles to GCS.

 Disconnection
 -------------